Reading Response Journals

 Here we had documented how Officer Buckle reacts to different events in the story, “Officer Buckle and Gloria”.
 A check plus means they’ve got it!

-I also use the information that I can gather from their responses for forming my small group lessons later in the week.
+I also use the information I can gather from their responses to form my small group lessons later in the week.
 The class struggled with finding the main idea of a paragraph?
 Looks like I can cover that in my small group.

 So, those are the ins and outs of my FAVORITE routine.
 Do you have your students keep a Reading Response Journal?
-If so, tell me what you have them write!
+If so, please tell me what you have them write!